EverettNC/ALPHAWOLF/ALPHAWOLF_COMPLETE_REVOLUTION.md

 ### Act 5: The Close (30 seconds)
 **Text on screen:**
-- Free Download to ANY Device
+- Available Download to ANY Device
 - Works Offline
 - No Subscriptions Ever
 - 147 Modules for Complete Care
 - Preserves Memory, Dignity, and Love

 **Voiceover:** "AlphaWolf.
-Because AI should cost $0, not $8000.
+Because AI should cost Accessible alternative to $8000+ systems.
 Because it should assist, not replace.
 Because everyone deserves warm hugs when they need them most."

 **Final text:** **NO ONE LEFT BEHIND** 🐺